Santons 2023 exhibition at Sainte-Marie de l'Assomption cathedralSantons 2023 exhibition at Sainte-Marie de l'Assomption cathedral

 These two rituals add a traditional Provencal dimension and embody the spirit of Christmas in Vaison Ventoux Provence.
 This deep attachment to customs creates a unique link between past and present.

-Cacho Fio symbolizes the blessing of the house and its inhabitants for the coming year.
-A tradition consisting of lighting a log in the hearth.
+Cacho Fio symbolises the blessing of the house and its inhabitants for the coming year.
+This tradition involves lighting a log in the hearth.
 The log comes from a fruit tree such as a cherry or apricot.
-The trunk is carried by the eldest and youngest members of the family, symbolizing the handing down of generations.
+The trunk is carried by the oldest and youngest members of the family, symbolising the passing down of generations.

-The log must burn slowly throughout the evening, sometimes into the New Year, as a sign of prosperity.
+The log is left to burn slowly throughout the evening, sometimes into the New Year, as a sign of prosperity.
 Boiled wine or new oil is poured over it as the following words are spoken:

 “Allègre!
-Allègre!
-Dieu nous allègre!
+Allègre !
+God make us merry!
 Cacho-fio ven, tout ven ebn, Dieu nous fague la graci de voir l’an que ven.
 Se sian pas mal fuguen pas mens.
 Que nous baïo proun bla e proun farino de vin uno pleno tino!”

 The Epiphany

-On the first Sunday in January, the season of kings takes place… The Three Wise Men are placed in the crib, and the shop windows of Vaison Ventoux Provence ‘s artisan bakers and patissiers are decked out with their finest cakes, from frangipane to brioche in the shape of a crown decorated with candied fruit: melon, cherries, apricots, plums or orange slices.
+On the first Sunday in January, the season of kings takes place… The Three Wise Men are placed in the cot, and the shop windows of the bakers and confectioners of Vaison Ventoux Provence are decked out with their finest cakes, from frangipane to brioche in the shape of a crown decorated with candied fruit: melon, cherries, apricots, plums or slices of orange.
 These shiny fruits represent the offerings made by the Three Wise Men to the Infant Jesus.

 Galettes des rois are eaten fromEpiphany to Candlemas!

-It’s traditional to share these cakes, placing the smallest member of the family under the table so that he or she can allocate the cakes to the other members of the family without favoritism.
+It is traditional to share these cakes and to place the smallest member of the family under the table so that he or she can allocate the cakes to the other members of the family without favouritism.
 The person who finds the bean is crowned and, above all, must offer the next galette!

 Did you know?
-In Provence, “grinchous” (stingy) were those who didn’t hesitate to swallow the bean so as not to have to buy the next one… and it’s perhaps for this reason that the edible bean was replaced by a porcelain bean, more difficult to digest!
+In Provence, people were known as “grinchous” (stingy) if they didn’t hesitate to swallow the bean so as not to have to buy the next one… and it’s perhaps for this reason that the edible bean was replaced by a porcelain bean, which is harder to digest!

 Christmas time in Rome...

-If our Christmas traditions in Provence are so rich, it’s perhaps because they have their roots in antiquity… In those days, the Romans celebrated the end of the year with the famous Saturnalia: a week of festivities marking a moment out of time.
-Held at the end of December, these festivities shook up the social order, as slaves enjoyed a degree of freedom.
-Known as the Saturnalia, they were a festive time of abundant feasting, gift-giving and games of dice and chance!
+If our Christmas traditions in Provence are so rich, it’s perhaps because they have their roots in antiquity… At that time, the Romans celebrated the end of the year with the famous Saturnalia: a week of festivities marking a moment out of time.
+These festivities, which took place at the end of December, upset the social order because slaves enjoyed a degree of freedom.
+Known as the Saturnalia, they were a time of festivities, with abundant feasting, gift-giving and games of dice and chance!

-In those days, sweets were already being offered among friends and neighbors, accompanied by warm wishes and small homemade gifts.
-It was a time for sharing, with everyone going from house to house… As for the houses, they were adorned with garlands of green foliage and hanging wax figures.
-All the magic of Christmas was already in place, and the festivities often lasted until the beginning of January, the time of the “étrennes”, prolonging this time of conviviality and generosity.
+In those days, sweet treats were already being offered to friends and neighbours, accompanied by warm wishes and homemade gifts.
+It was a time for sharing, with everyone going from house to house… As for the houses, they were adorned with garlands of green foliage and little hanging wax figures.
+All the magic of Christmas was already in place, and the festivities often lasted until the beginning of January, when it was time for New Year’s gifts, prolonging this time of conviviality and generosity.

 Stay In Vaison Ventoux Provence

-Would you like to share in Provencal Christmas traditions?
+Do you dream of experiencing and sharing the traditions of Provence around Christmas?
 Vaison Ventoux Provence is the ideal destination!
-To make your stay as easy as possible, we’ve selected a range of accommodations, gourmet addresses and a host of not-to-be-missed activities.
-Organize your visit with peace of mind today!
+To make your stay as easy as possible, we’ve selected a range of accommodation, gourmet addresses and a host of not-to-be-missed activities.
+Organise your visit now, with complete peace of mind!